layilin/SP23-33852/_paginated/sc-page098.md

 [^f98n3]: One of the Leeward Islands; St. Kitts lies just to the west of it.
 Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.

 [^f98n4]: A hogshead was a large cask used to hold and ship sugar.
 One hogshead of sugar weighed about 1500 lbs.
+Thus, 30,000 hogsheads represents more than 20,000 tons.

 [^f98n5]: A watershed in Antigua.